nyxnor/onionjuggler/TECHNICAL.md

 ## Upgrade vanguards

 As explained on vanguards installation above, vanguards "version" is a commit hash.
-If there is a new commit, you may edit `onion.lib` and sed a new `VANGUARDS_COMMIT_HASH` first.
+If there is a new commit, you may edit `.onion.lib` and sed a new `VANGUARDS_COMMIT_HASH` first.

 **Usage:**